litlabproductions/final-verdict/README.md

 ***

+😄<br/>
+Thanks for reading<br/>

 If you like what you see give this repo
-a star and share it with your friends!
+a star and share it with your friends.

-😄<br/>
-Thanks for reading, your support<br/>
-is greatly appreciated!<br/><br/>
+Your support is greatly appreciated!<br/><br/>

 ***